 Readers of the poem include Jeremy Irons, Iggy Pop, and Marianne Faithfull, who bring renewed life its timeless themes of isolation, desolation, and the redemptive power of art.
-Scientists and artists offer their special perspectives on the poem’s prophetic message that we disconnect ourselves from nature at our peril.
+Scientists and artists offer their special perspectives on the poem’s prophetic message that we deny our connection with nature at our peril.

 In the spirit of the Mariner, who urges his listener to connect with others ‘in a goodly company,‘ we invite you to experience The Big Read Complete together!
 Our shared live viewing (via Zoom) will be enriched by the participation of Coleridge scholar Jeffrey Barbeau, and one of the chief curators of the project, Philip Hoare, who will join us live from the southwest coast of England.
 Jeffrey and Philip will contribute their insights into the poet, the poem, and the monumental work of producing The Big Read.